tenx29/roblox-csrp/README.md

 ### Message Fragmentation

 The Roblox MessagingService has a maximum message size of 1 kB.
 If a message (including both the header and the body) is larger than 1 kB, it must be split into multiple fragments.
 Each fragment's header must have a unique Fragment Sequence Number and the Fragment Count must be equal to the total number of fragments.
 The Fragment Sequence Number of the first fragment must be `1`, and the Fragment Sequence Number of the last fragment must be equal to the Fragment Count.
+The CSRP allows the fragment size to be any value as long as the header and part of the body fit within the specified limit.

 Once a message has been split into fragments, the fragments can be sent in any order.
 The recipient should reassemble the fragments in the correct order before processing the message.